arcymonka/GPT_UX_ratings/README.md

 -Summaries were collected in a shared sheet for quality review.
 -Additional credits added to continue video processing.

+### 3. Conclusion & Outline
+The project demonstrates that large language models, particularly GPT-5.1, failed to generate meaningful synthetic UX ratings for driving scenarios when provided with structured summaries of video frames.
+Across all experiments, the model showed weak capabilities in recognizing scene elements.
+While it managed to maintain contextual continuity, it ignored some of the important details.
+It mapped events to subjective constructs such as perceived safety, trust, and workload.
+At the same time, the work reveals important limitations in the current generation of LLMs when used for temporally extended, safety-critical event interpretation.

+Despite careful prompt design, increased frame rates, and explicit instructions to correct earlier statements, the model still struggled to consistently detect multi-frame events such as crashes or abrupt vehicle maneuvers.
+These issues highlight challenges in temporal reasoning: when the critical information spans several frames, omissions in early summaries often propagate, leading to incomplete or inconsistent interpretations.
+Similarly, rating generation showed occasional mismatches between justifications and actual events, as well as out-of-range values and unrealistically low standard deviations.
+These findings underline the need for systematic post-processing, prompt constraints, and validation pipelines whenever LLMs are used to simulate human responses at scale.

+Nevertheless, the results indicate that scene-based UX estimation—performed entirely without physiological sensors or intrusive self-reports—is feasible.
+The pipeline reliably produces structured summaries and participant-like ratings for a wide range of traffic conditions, suggesting it could serve as a scalable tool for prototyping user-state estimators, generating synthetic datasets, or informing early-stage behavioral research in automated driving.

 ## 3. Pipeline
 ### 1. Features
 This project uses **OpenAI’s GPT-5** model to analyze frames extracted from driving videos and simulate human emotional reactions (as CSV ratings) for different age groups and gender.